Glossary

 SMEs

-Small and medium-sized enterprises (business of less than 250 employees).
+Small and medium-sized enterprises (business with less than 250 employees).

 Supplier